actito/promo-code-enrichment/functions/README.md

      ![](./readme/assignment-to-enrich.png)

-6. See in google that the function `webhookPost` has been called
+6. See in google that the function `enrichAssignment` has been called

    ![](./readme/assignment-function-run.png)